Lincoln Riley: USC

 On November 28, 2021, Riley was named the 30th head coach of the USC Trojans football program representing the University of Southern California, replacing Clay Helton.
 The move was widely praised in Los Angeles area media, with the Los Angeles Daily News calling it a walk-off home run hire for the Trojans after Riley's "brilliant" five years at Oklahoma, predicting that Riley would revive and transform not only USC football, but also Pac-12 football in general and all of "football in the western third of the country."
 The Los Angeles Times pointed out that Riley "still has an itch to scratch when it comes to winning at the highest level of the sport" and must feel he can "reach the summit more easily from USC."
 Riley himself cited, in an interview given to SportsCenter two days later, the "history and tradition of one of the greatest college football programs of all time, the city, the Mecca of sports right here in Los Angeles" were what had lured him over to USC.
 Riley stated it was "tough" to leave Oklahoma but he "knew it was the right thing."

-Lincoln Riley and the USC Trojans started the season off hot going 6-0 but fell to the #20 Utes 43–42 on October 15, 2022.
+Lincoln Riley and the USC Trojans started the season off hot going 6–0 but fell to the #20 Utes 43–42 on October 15, 2022.
 The Trojans won the rest of their regular season games, finishing the season ranked #4.
 In the Pac-12 Championship Game they lost to the Utes again, 47–24, and were knocked out of contention for the College Football Playoff.
 USC faced the Tulane Green Wave in the Cotton Bowl, losing in the last few seconds, 46–45.
 USC's win probability stood at 99.8% after holding a 15-point lead with 4:30 remaining in the game.

 Personal life

 Riley graduated from Texas Tech in 2006 with a bachelor's degree in exercise and sports science.
 He has a wife and two daughters.
-His younger brother, Garrett Riley, currently serves as the offensive coordinator at Clemson University, and was previously the running backs coach at Appalachian State.
+His younger brother, Garrett Riley, previously served as the offensive coordinator at Clemson University and before that as running backs coach for Appalachian State.